Indonesia AirAsia Flight 8501: Wreckage

 The flight data recorder was recovered by Indonesian divers on 12 January at 3.6225°S 109.7117°E, within 4 km of part of the fuselage and tail.
 Later in the day, the cockpit voice recorder was located and was recovered the following day.

-On 14 January, the Republic of Singapore Navy Submarine rescue vessel MV Swift Rescue located a large section of the fuselage with one wing attached.
+On 14 January, the Republic of Singapore's navy submarine rescue vessel MV Swift Rescue located a large section of the fuselage with one wing attached.
 On 25 January, ropes around the fuselage snapped during an initial failed effort to raise the wreckage.
 Four bodies were recovered, taking the total recovered to 69.
 More bodies were thought to be inside.
-Rear Admiral Widodo, who is in charge of recovery operations, said that the fuselage might be too fragile to be lifted.
+Rear Admiral Widodo, who was in charge of recovery operations, said that the fuselage might be too fragile to be lifted.